kayceesrk/kayceesrk.github.io/_posts/2017-06-13-monadic-reflections-on-concurrency.md

 We introduce an effect `E` which is parameterized with the monadic computation.
-When this effect is performed, it returns the result of performing this monadic computation.
-Reify wraps the direct-style computation with an effect handler that handles `E m` and binds the monadic computation `m` to the rest of the direct-style computation.
-Reflect simply performs the given monadic computation wrapped in `E`.
+When this effect is performed, it returns the result of performing this monadic computation. `reify` wraps the direct-style computation with an effect handler that handles `E m` and binds the monadic computation `m` to the rest of the direct-style computation. `reflect` simply performs the given monadic computation wrapped in `E`.
 The idea here is that whenever the monad does anything interesting, we perform the effect `E` which delegates the handling of interesting monadic behavior to the effect handler.

 ## Monadic to Direct